mithrandie/csvq/docs/_posts/2006-01-02-logic-operators.md

 _condition_
 : [value]({{ '/reference/value.html' | relative_url }})

-If the condition is TRUE, return FALSE.
+If the condition is TRUE, then return FALSE.
-If the condition is FALSE, return TRUE.
+If the condition is FALSE, then return TRUE.
-IF the condition is UNKNOWN, return UNKNOWN.
+IF the condition is UNKNOWN, then return UNKNOWN.

 _NOT_ and _!_ return the same value, but there is the difference of [precedence]({{ '/reference/operator-precedence.html' | relative_url }}) between these two operators.